 Why do we fear loneliness?
 We create a false sense of security in being part of a group or a community.
 The problem is not the community itself but our attachment or clinging to its ideas and beliefs.

 Every group that emerges creates its own beliefs.
 You are known to be a devout member only if you subscribe to their ideologies.
-If you show disinterest or cause resistance (which eventually happens in most of the cases), you’re ostracized from the group.
+If you show disinterest or cause resistance (which eventually happens in most cases), you’re ostracized by the group.

 The problem is that we merge our identity with that of the collective.
-We feel that if we do not agree with their ideas, we would be abandoned, our existence would have no meaning.
+We feel threatened by the idea that if we disagree with their ideas, they will abandon us, and our existence will have no meaning.

-In Buddhism, this is known as the “Bhava Tanha”, the desire to become something.
-The reason why we desperately want to be a part of a group is that it gives us a false sense of security.
+In Buddhism, this is known as the “Bhava Tanha,” the desire to become something.
+We desperately want to be a part of a group because it gives us a sense of security which is comforting psychologically.

-As a child, I used to often accompany my father to the civil services club, an elite recreational place for high ranking bureaucrats in India.
+As a child, I often accompanied my father to the civil services club, an elite recreational place for high-ranking bureaucrats in India.
 I used to see how desperately he wanted to be accepted as a part of that.

 Although he used to be disgusted by most of the people in that club, still, the fear of loneliness, the fear of unbecoming was so great that he could not think himself apart from that group.

 Not only that, but he was also projecting his insecurities onto me.
 The reason why he used to take me to that club was that he wanted me to get familiar with the environment.

 So that when I join the elite government services, I would have strong connections and a bloated ego to create a nuisance for others.
 That’s what bureaucrats do?
 Right?
 I’m just kidding.